MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Encryption**:

-All passwords will be necrypted.
+All passwords will be encrypted.
 When an undertaker creates a new account for a mourner, they should not see the password.
 This one would be send directly via email to the mourner.

 ---